m-mwaura/phase-1-project/README.md

 **##OVERVIEW**

-This project fetches and displays news articles from The Guardian API based on various user inputs.
+This project fetches and displays news articles from the guardian api allowing users to search for specific topics, view news categories and filter content based on various categories like lifestyle, sports, politics and business

-The main feature of this application is the ability to search for news by keywords, filter news by category and view articles along with their images, publication dates, tags and content snippets

 **##Features**